Need help? We are available to speak to you 7 days a weekRead More

 Regardless of which category you fall under, there are some key Australia Partner visa requirements that you must fulfil in order to be eligible.

-• Relationship status - You must be in a genuine and ongoing relationship with an Australian citizen, Australian permanent resident, or eligible New Zealand citizen who you have met in person at least once and who is willing to sponsor you.
+• Relationship Status - You must be in a genuine and ongoing relationship with an Australian citizen, Australian permanent resident, or eligible New Zealand citizen whom you have met in person at least once and who is willing to sponsor you.
+Here, an Australian citizen is a person who has been granted citizenship by birth, descent, or naturalisation.

 Same-sex partners are eligible to apply for this visa.